Exactlywb/HashTable/readme.md

 //картинка

 A bit faster.
 Let's continue and realize the same method with allocation for _Dictionary*_.
 This structure appears when we're reading our file.
-A function we'll optimize:
+Here you can see the function we'll optimize:

 ```cpp